Official websites use .mil

-General John E. Hyten is the commander, USSTRATCOM, and serves as the senior commander of unified military forces from all four branches of the military assigned to the command.
+General Anthony J. Cotton is the commander, USSTRATCOM, and serves as the senior commander of unified military forces from all five branches of the military assigned to the command.
 The USSTRATCOM commander is the leader, steward and advocate of the nation's strategic capabilities.

 The Global Operations Center, or GOC, is the nerve center for USSTRATCOM.
 The GOC is responsible for the global situational awareness of the Commander, USSTRATCOM, and is the mechanism by which he exercises operational command and control of the Nation's global strategic forces.